 What is APRS?

 Aston Postgraduate Research Society (or APRS) was founded in 2010 with the aim of encouraging collaboration between Schools and - more importantly - to improve the social and academic experiences of research students across the University.
 APRS is funded through the University Graduate School and is affiliated with the Students' Union.
-The society itself is run by a committee of research students who represent the society for their respective School: Aston Business School (ABS); Engineering & Applied Science (EAS); Languages & Social Sciences (LSS); and Life & Health Sciences (LHS).
+The society itself is run by a committee of research students who represent the society for their respective School: Aston Business School (ABS); Engineering & Applied Science (EAS); Languages & Social Sciences (LSS); Life & Health Sciences (LHS) and Aston Medical School (AMS).

 How do I become a member?

-All new research students automatically become a member after enrolment - free of charge!
+You are invited to join APRS during the enrolment or re-enrolment process - free of charge!
 We encourage all members to attend our events.
 We also ask for suggestions for future events and gather feedback on events we have already run, all in the name of helping the event-crafting process to ensure research students are well-catered for.

 Meet the committee